 Current Vice President of the University of Muenster

 Her main research interests lie in the area of the self, motor development and diagnostic, social support and network, socialization processes of physical activity and psychological anticipants of accidents in pedagogical settings.
 Her main responsibility for the FEPSAC Congress is supporting the funding and worldwide promotion of the Congress.

-She is a PhD student in the department and participating in an international graduate school supported by the Deutsche Forschungsgemeinschaft (DFG).
+She is a PhD student at the department and participating in an international graduate school supported by the Deutsche Forschungsgemeinschaft (DFG).
 Her main research interests are trust, digitalization, and motivation in exercise context.

-She is a scientific research assistant in the department.
+She is a PhD at the department.
 Her main research interests are the development of physical fitness and physical self-concept during childhood and young adulthood and its relation to physical and mental health.
 Her main responsibility for the FEPSAC Congress is the participant support.